 Phil was very active in professional societies at the highest levels throughout his career including Chairman, Water Environment Research Foundation; Chairman, National Engineers Week - 2000; Chairman, Western Regional Council; and Director, California Chamber of Commerce.
 Phil's community service included serving as Chairman for Colorado Uplift working with at-risk students in Denver public schools.

 Phil retired in 2007 and is currently consulting with CH2M HILL and a small private equity firm called Arrow Investors, working as Greenleaf Consulting, LLC.
 He also enjoys volunteering for several church-related activities.

 Loring Hanson was born in Oakland, California, in 1923.
 He attended the University of California (Berkeley) and graduated with a Bachelor of Applied Science/Mechanical Engineering Degree.
 He served with the U.S. Naval Reserves as an Engineering Officer on DD465.

 In 1984, Loring returned to Redding and worked as a Senior Consultant; he retired later that year.
-Currently, he is fully occupied with managing personal rental properties.
+After his retirement, he was fully occupied with managing personal rental properties.

 Susie Gaare was born in Indianapolis, Indiana, in 1942.
 She attended Ball State University and graduated in 1964 with a B.S.
 Degree in Elementary Education.
 She taught 4th grade in Dayton, Ohio, for 4 years and 6th grade at Hahn Air Base in Germany for 1 year.
 She moved to California in 1972.
 In 1975, she began another career as a technical editor.